The Darkness Within

-"You did not know the Dark Lord as we knew him," Lucius said as he wound an arm around the man's middle.
+"You did not know the Dark Lord as we knew him," Lucius said as they began to walk.
 "You knew him as he was when he was human."

 "He never was, Lucius," Priscus said gently.
 "He was born above humans, and shall be treated as such."
-Tom whooped in his mind, earning himself a mental slap on the head from the teen.
+Tom whooped in his mind, earning himself a mental slap on the head from Priscus.

-"Whatever you say, my dear," the blonde man muttered before pressing a kiss to the man's cheek.
+"Whatever you say, my dear," Lucius muttered before pressing a kiss to the man's cheek.